ponylang/ponylang-website/content/sponsors/index.md

 [1Password](https://1password.com) hosts our shared secrets for free as part of their [open source support](https://github.com/1Password/1password-teams-open-source).
 It solves quite a few problems for us.

-### Cirrus CI

-[Cirrus CI](https://cirrus-ci.org/) provide us with free services to run our FreeBSD and MacOS CI jobs, like they do to all open source projects.
-Simply brilliant.

 ### Cloudsmith

 [Cloudsmith](https://cloudsmith.io/) is providing free hosting for our nightly builds.
 That's incredibly awesome and they are great folks.